-To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the broadband office will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
+To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the MBO will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
 This documentation will be posted publicly for at least a week prior to opening the challenge submission window.
-The broadband office also plans to actively inform all units of local government of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and Internet service providers.
-Relevant stakeholders can sign up on the broadband office website (https://connectmt.mt.gov/) for challenge process updates and newsletters.
-They can engage with the broadband office by a designated email address (connectmt@mt.gov).
+The MBO also plans to actively inform all units of local government of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and Internet service providers.
+The MBO maintains a list serv of stakeholders interested in broadband and will inform relevant parties using this channel, in addition to website updates.
+Relevant stakeholders can sign up on the MBO website (https://connectmt.mt.gov/) for challenge process updates and newsletters.
+They can engage with the MBO by a designated email address (connectmt@mt.gov).
+The MBO will also inform the Montana Association of Counties to ensure that all relevant representatives are reached.
+Additionally, the MBO will work closely with the Governor's Tribal Liaison to ensure that Tribal Governments are consistently aware of the challenge process and able to provide comments or ask questions as necessary.
+The MBO also plans to conduct Technical Assistance to ensure all relevant parties are prepared to participate in the Challenge Process.

-18 The 8o/80 threshold is drawn from the requirements in the CAF-II and RDOF measurements.
+9 The 80/80 threshold is drawn from the requirements in the CAF-II and RDOF measurements.
 See BEAD NOFO at 65, n.
-8o, Section IV.C.2.a.
+80, Section IV.C.2.a.